One might say I have a lot of pets. My house has been called a zoo. I would hold off 'til I get a miniature pony to go saying that!

 Visit Oscar's Dogster Page!

-Here are more pictures of Oscar on my EasyShare Gallery Page.
+Here are more pictures of Oscar.

 And here is more good Pug information.